 Ivanti Desktop & Server Management connector

 The Desktop & Server Management (DSM) connector gathers data about devices, software, and patches.
+Use the imported data to gain valuable patch insights using Ivanti Neurons dashboards, enabling you to use the collected data in the most user-friendly and efficient way.

 The DSM connector requires SQL Server 2012 or newer as the database for DSM.
 SQL Server 2016 is recommended.